prernababali/one-way-messaging-website-Nodejs-project/README.md

-Developed by [Your Name Here] as part of a backend full-stack Node.js course assignment.
+Developed by Prerana Bubbly as part of a backend full-stack Node.js course assignment.